 For The Filling

-- 300 g seafood selection eg. prawns, scallops, calamari, white fish, crab sticks - chopped into small 1 cm pieces.
+- 300 grams seafood selection eg. prawns, scallops, calamari, white fish, crab sticks – chopped into small 1 centimetre pieces.

-- 100 g kaşar cheese Cheddar cheese or other hard cheeses that melt easily will work chopped into small cubes (approx 5 mm)
+- 100 grams kaşar cheese Cheddar cheese or other hard cheeses that melt easily will work chopped into small cubes (approximately 5 millimetres)